EMCRA/ImitationInhibitionTask/README.md

-# Online Verion of the Imitation-Inhibition Task
+# Online Version of the Imitation-Inhibition Task

 ## Description